BetterRobotics/BrewZilla/README.md

 If not you will need to check your udev rules at "/etc/udev/rules.d/99-arduino.rules". for more info.

-Next you will need to chekc the upload the .ino script to the arudino nano328, this can be done by typing.
+Next you will need to check the upload of the .ino script to the arudino nano328, this can be done by typing.

 ```cd ~/BrewZilla && make clean upload```